 More about Self-employment Income Support Scheme

-Mortgage lenders will offer a three month holiday for people in financial difficulty as a result of the virus.
-Contact your lender for details.
+Mortgage lenders are offering payment holidays for people in financial difficulty as a result of the virus.

 Most commercial insurance policies are unlikely to cover pandemics or unspecified notifiable diseases, such as COVID-19.